Stutimp/Predicting-Creditworthiness-A-Logistic-Regression-Approach-to-Loan-Risk-Classification/Credit_Risk/report-template.md

 Overall, the resampled dataset model (machine learning model 2) achieves a nearly perfect balance in performance between both classes, indicating it has effectively overcome the class imbalance issue in the original dataset model (machine learning model 1).
 In addition, predictions of  1's (high-risk loans) are significantly high, as 0.99 in machine learning model 2, which is a significant factor for any financial institution, particularly in our case, a lending company considering potential consequences any misclassifications can cause those.
 Hence, overall, machine learning model 2 performs best in this scenario.

-**Does performance depend on the problem we are trying to solve?
+8) **Does performance depend on the problem we are trying to solve?
 (For example, is predicting the `1s` or the `0s` more important? )**

 Answer: In this case, predicting the '1s is more important than the '0s.
 Because in such scenarios where missing a high-risk loan could lead to significant financial loss, it is crucial to have a high recall for the '1' (healthy loan) class.
 This means the model needs to correctly identify as many high-risk loans as possible, even if it results in some false positives (healthy loans incorrectly classified as high-risk).
 The cost of a false negative (failing to identify a high-risk loan) is typically much higher than that of a false positive (incorrectly identifying a loan as high-risk).
 A false negative could mean extending credit to a borrower likely to default, leading to direct financial losses.
 In summary, the performance of a predictive model should always be evaluated in the context of the specific problem it is solving, the consequences of different types of errors, or the alignment of the model's evaluation metrics with the business or operational goals.

-**If you do not recommend any of the models, please justify your reasoning.**
+9) **If you do not recommend any of the models, please justify your reasoning.**

 Answer: Oversampling, particularly methods like Random OverSampling, can be valuable for addressing class imbalance in machine learning datasets.
 However, it has several risks and potential drawbacks that can affect model performance and generalization.
 Some of them are the following:
   1) Overfitting: By replicating the minority class instances, oversampling can lead the model to overfit the training data.
 This means the model may perform exceptionally well on the training data but poorly on unseen data because it has memorized the minority class instances rather than learning to generalize from them.
-  2)Increased Computational Cost: Processing a larger dataset, which results from oversampling, requires more computational resources and time.
+  2) Increased Computational Cost: Processing a larger dataset, which results from oversampling, requires more computational resources and time.
 This can be particularly challenging with large datasets or in situations with limited computational resources.

 Overall, both models have both pros and cons; if I have to pick one model from both, I would instead pick model 2 considering all the factors mentioned above and also because we are doing credit risk analysis for a lending company to identify the creditworthiness of the borrower better for which Machine learning model 2 is more helpful and practical.